In-patient luxury rehab center in Thailand

 A stroke occurs when something blocks the blood supply to the part of the brain or due to a rupture of the blood vessel.
 In either case, parts of the brain become damaged or even die.
 On the other hand, traumatic brain injury (TBI) results from a violent blow or jolt to the head or body.

-Stroke and traumatic brain injury could make a person’s brain vulnerable and more prone to psychotic symptoms caused by substance abuse.
+Stroke and traumatic brain injury make a person’s brain vulnerable and more prone to psychotic symptoms caused by substance abuse.
 This subject requires further research.

 2. Personal history of schizophrenia